venkatr95/Capstone-UdacityCloud/README.md

 To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
 Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.

+### *** To Run the application ***
+docker pull be41zehe/todos-app

+docker run --rm -it -p 127.0.0.1:3000:3000 be41zehe/todos-app

+The application is deployed on serverless and the application endpoint is included in environments file from client

+Frontend can be fired from localhost:3000 in the browser.

+In the screenshots folder, a working screenshot is given and tracing enabled is added

 # Functionality of the application

 This application will allow creating/removing/updating/fetching TODO items.
 Each TODO item can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.